- Doctors & Departments

 - Research & Innovation

-The Breathing Institute at Children's Hospital Colorado provides comprehensive clinical care and consultation for children with common and complex breathing problems.
-Our world-class team of pediatric pulmonologists is always available to care for children with shortness of breath, wheezing, cough, noisy breathing, oxygen dependency, recurrent pneumonia, and other breathing problems.
+The Breathing Institute experts at Children's Hospital Colorado treat children with common and complex breathing problems.
+Our pediatric pulmonologists care for children with shortness of breath, wheezing, cough, noisy breathing, oxygen dependency, recurrent pneumonia and other pediatric breathing conditions.

-The Mike McMorris Cystic Fibrosis Research and Care Center at Children's Hospital Colorado is one of the premiere cystic fibrosis (CF) clinical care and research centers in the country.
-The CF Center at Children’s Colorado delivers state-of-the-art care to people with CF, provides education for healthcare professionals and for families with CF, and advances the field through clinical research.
+The Mike McMorris Cystic Fibrosis Research and Care Center at Children's Colorado is one of the premiere cystic fibrosis (CF) clinical care and research centers in the country.
+Our Center delivers state-of-the-art care to people with CF, provides education for healthcare professionals and for families with CF, and advances the field through clinical research.

-Children's Hospital Colorado Sleep Center provides comprehensive clinics to evaluate patients and to make appropriate treatment recommendations so that the entire family can return to a normal night of sleep.
+Our Sleep Program provides comprehensive clinics to evaluate patients and make treatment recommendations so that the entire family can return to a normal night of sleep.
 Our team assists primary care physicians and specialists with the diagnosis and treatment of infants, children and adolescents with sleep problems.